 The Battle of Amiens applied an aggregated series of techniques confirmed just one month earlier when the Australian Corps under General Monash had captured Le Hamel in just 90 minutes.
 His revolutionary tactics involving what became known as "Combined Arms" operations with tanks, artillery and aircraft all operating in close support of the infantry, paved the way.

 The Australians and Canadians (south of the Australians) were the spearhead of the first phase, a role to which the soldiers and commanders quickly adapted and excelled.
-The general line of advance was directly eastwards with the Amiens / Roye Road marking the southern boundary with the French, and the rail line marking the boundary with the Canadians.
+The general line of advance was eastwards with the Amiens / Roye Road marking the southern boundary with the French, and the rail line marking the boundary with the Canadians.
 The British III Corps, under Command of which was the New Zealand Division, advanced north of the Somme.

 This photograph eptomises the relentless momentum of the Allied advance.
 The soldiers in this image are the New Zealand Division operating north of the Somme as part of the British advance on Bapaume.

 The Germans on Chipilly Spur (see the Barrage map) commanded a wide field of fire to the south of the Somme, and their flanking fire held up the left flank (3rd Division) of the Australian Corps until late on 9 August.
 The British III Corps elements designated to take it had stalled, when a small Australian party slipped across the river and in a remarkable demonstration of individual and small team initiative and daring, captured the village of Chipilly itself, and a renewed attack by III Corps particularly the 2/10th London Battalion, cleared the spurline and secured the 3rd Division's flank.

 Five German divisions had effectively been engulfed.
 Allied forces pushed, on average, 11 km (6.8 mi) into enemy territory by the end of the day.